Guanfacine (Intuniv)

 How it works

 Guanfacine is not a stimulant.
 It is an alpha-2 adrenergic agonist, which means it acts on a particular set of receptors in the brain.
-Those receptors sit in a part of the brain involved in attention and impulse control, and acting on them appears to support both.
+Nerve cells communicate using chemical messengers, and these receptors respond to norepinephrine, one of those messengers.
+The receptors guanfacine acts on sit in the prefrontal cortex, a part of the brain involved in attention, working memory, and impulse control.
+Acting on them appears to strengthen the signaling in those circuits, which is thought to be how guanfacine helps with ADHD.

 Because it is not a stimulant, guanfacine is not a controlled substance and has no potential for misuse.
 That is one of the main practical differences between it and stimulant ADHD medications.